Teaching Space Information

 Teaching Space Etiquette

-These simple steps will ensure that the room is properly set up for the next scheduled class:
+These simple steps will ensure that the space is properly set up for the next scheduled class:

 - End your class on time;